-If you’re buying the policy knowing that you will die within the next 2 years, it could be a waste of your money.
-You may be better off investing your money to leave for your loved ones.
+If you’re buying the policy knowing you will die within the next 2 years, it could be a waste of your money.
+You may better invest your money to leave for your loved ones.

 A no medical life insurance policy may seem like a great option, and it can be, but exhaust all other options first.
-Also, look at the total cost and make sure it makes sense to invest in the policy.
+Also, consider the total cost and make sure it makes sense to invest in the policy.

 Ask yourself, will your loved ones receive a payout?
 Are the premiums affordable?
 Is it worth investing the money in the policy, or is there another way to ensure that your loved ones have enough money to cover your end-of-life expenses plus any money you want to leave behind for them?